mircealungu/mircea/thoughtstream.md

-ever tried, ever failed. no matter... time for a re.starting of the no-added-sugars no-gluten diet. i feel like my joints are a bit more painful after a few days off exceptions.
+ever tried, ever failed. no matter... time for a re.starting of the no-added-sugars no-gluten diet. i feel like my joints are a bit more painful after a few weeks of exceptions.

 **May 30**